-Option writing funds aim to generate a significant portion of their returns from the collection of premiums on options contracts sold.
-This category includes covered call strategies, put writing strategies, as well as options strategies that target returns primarily from contract premiums.
+These portfolios use options as a significant and consistent part of their overall investment strategy.
+Trading options may introduce asymmetric return properties to an equity investment portfolio.
+These investments may use a variety of strategies, including but not limited to: put writing, covered call writing, option spread, options-based hedged equity, and collar strategies.
 In addition, option writing funds may seek to generate a portion of their returns, either indirectly or directly, from the volatility risk premium associated with options trading strategies.